top of page

 And I love proving people wrong.

 Caring from long-distance requires a different mindset—and, sometimes, a whole new set of skills.
 I always say that if I had stayed in Scotland, I would never have fallen in love with technology and all the amazing things it can do.
-So I'm really glad I left.

 We can do this.
 You can do this.